ENCCS/julia-for-hpda/content/linear-algebra.rst

       Some answers/comments on the questions:

-      - The principal directions are only defined up to sign: that is why they may get flipped when you rerun the script.
+      - The principal directions are only defined up to sign, which partly exaplains why they may get flipped when you rerun the script.
+One has to look into the algorithm that computes the eigenvectors to get a full explanation.
       - When the number of points is only 100, there is not enough data to accurately capture the principal directions so they vary a bit from run to run.

 .. todo::